Pledge of Allegiance (South Korea): Controversy

-Unlike the current pledge which pledges allegiance to the state of South Korea, the 1972 pledge rather pledged allegiance to the "Korean nation" or "Korean ethnicity" (translated as "Korean race" by some critics such as Brian Reynolds Myers), also known as the minjok.
+Unlike the current pledge which pledges allegiance to the state of South Korea, the 1972 pledge rather pledged allegiance to the "Korean nation", "Korean people" or "Korean ethnicity" (translated as "Korean race" by some critics such as Brian Reynolds Myers), also known as the 민족 (minjok).

 This version of the pledge was discontinued in July 2007, during the presidency of Roh Moo-hyun, and replaced with different version without references to minjok.
 The decision was criticized by some left-wing nationalists who advocated Korean reunification of the two Koreas.
 Similarly, until April 2011, the South Korean army's soldiers swore allegiance to the "Korean minjok" in their oaths of enlistment until that, too, was discontinued for similar reasons.